 The PVMS sequence editor allows the user to configure multi-view arrangements.
 Sequences are a custom series of camera views configured by an arrangement and timing pattern.

 Camera scan allows users to scan through each accessible camera in a multi-view sequence.

-Neighboring cameras provides administrators the capability to associate cameras together in custom multi-view arrangement of a logical group for quick display of nearby or “neighbor” cameras or devices.
+Neighboring cameras in PVMS provides administrators the capability to associate cameras together in custom multi-view arrangement of a logical group for quick display of nearby or “neighbor” cameras or devices.